Browsing Category

 Yes, we binge.
 We eat*.
 We read.

 We create, but only if the instinct to do so calls.
 Ignore the rush demands of others.
-Age has taught me one lesson: to truly absorb change, most of us need time.
+Age has taught me one lesson: to absorb change truly, most of us need time.
 Few of us have that time or take it.
 Now maybe you do.

 Read Ignoring the Rush to Productivity